 Carlos & Gabby’s

 It’s not too often that you can find a kosher restaurant with Mexican food, but Carlos & Gabby’s delivers just that!
-You can indulge in Mexican specialties like beef chimichanga, tacos, chicken and chili enchiladas, burritos and more.
+You can indulge in Mexican specialties like a beef chimichanga, tacos, chicken and chili enchiladas, burritos, and more.
 Forget about calories with delicious sides like chili cheese fries, onion rings, chili lime skewers, and mini shredded steak burritos.
 You won’t be disappointed at this kosher restaurant in Brooklyn!

 Buddha Bodai has been the go-to vegetarian and kosher Chinese restaurant for locals since opening for business in 2004.
 Located in Chinatown, customers can expect food rich in flavor and with deep roots in China’s culinary history.
 The place is run by Chef Dong who has been keeping customer tastebuds happy with vegetarian meals for over 45 years.
 There are so many menu items to choose from at Buddha Bodai, but consider some of the most popular choices such as the shrimp dumplings, sesame chicken, or triple mushroom pan noodles.
 Everything is vegetarian, including the dim sum, and is made with a variety of mock meat options.